pangwuu/GaitVision/GaitVision/README.md

     *   **For Python:** When installing, make sure to check the box that says "Add Python to PATH".
     *   **For Node.js/npm:** The installer should do this automatically.
 If not, re-installing the LTS version is the easiest fix.

-*   **`pip install` or `npm install` fails:** This is often a network issue.
+*   **`pip install` or `npm install` fails:**
+    *   This can be a network issue.
 Make sure you are connected to the internet.
-If you are on a corporate or university network, you may need to configure a proxy.
+    *   If `pip install` fails on Windows with an error mentioning "C++" or "Microsoft Visual C++", you may need to install Microsoft's C++ Build Tools.
+This is an advanced step, but you can find the tools by searching for "Visual Studio Build Tools".

 *   **Server doesn't start or crashes:**
     *   Look for an **"Address already in use"** error in the terminal.
 This means another application is using the required port (e.g., 3000 or 5000).
 You will need to close that other application or restart your computer.